 Knowing when to wait and not take short cuts, simply takes some thinking, planning and common sense.
-(Read: Good Life Habits) Be mindful of what is important to you and what is not.
+(Read: 7 Good life habits to achieve happiness) Be mindful of what is important to you and what is not.
 Will the thing you want right now be important tomorrow?
 This is key in the ability to make the right choices.

 WAITING FOR THINGS IN LIFE WILL;